 The skin barrier is the outermost layer of our skin, also known as the stratum corneum, and sometimes referred to as the moisture barrier or acid mantle of the skin.

-The structure of the skin barrier looks like bricks and mortar with skin cells as the bricks and a matrix of lipids including ceramides, fatty acids, and cholesterol, as the mortar holding it all together.
+The structure of the skin barrier looks like bricks and mortar, with skin cells as the bricks and a matrix of lipids, including ceramides, fatty acids, and cholesterol, as the mortar holding it all together.
 Additionally, the skin barrier contains natural moisturizing factors (NMFs) such as amino acids, urea, and lactic acid, which help to maintain the skin’s hydration levels.

 What Does the Skin Barrier Do?